x3m4ikc/react-sam/README.md

-This is my tutorial react project
+This is my educational react project

 # Getting Started with Create React App